Samir-Sell/Road_Construction_Mapping/tutorial.md

     print("Script completed successfully")
 ````

 Congratulations!
 You have now created a map creation tool for City of Ottawa road construction data sets!
 Try to run the whole script and watch as your maps are created and time stamped!

+## Whole Script

-In case anything about the code sequence was confusing, I have added the whole script below for you to view:
+In case anything about the code sequence was confusing, I have added the whole script below for you to view.

 ```python
 # Import required modules